-- Students interested in pursuing this degree must choose the Community and Administrative Leadership concentration in social work.
+- Students interested in pursuing this degree may choose either the Clinical or the Administration and Policy Practice (APP) concentration in social work.

 - The MSSW/MPH program is designed to be completed in three years.
 Download program of work here (PDF).